juspay/omnix/crates/nix_health/README.md

 ## Configuring in `flake.nix`

-To add project specific health checks or configure them, you can add the following flake output:
+To add project specific health checks or configure health checks, add the following flake output:

 ```nix
 {